DallanQ/dominion/Manual.md

 Draw a new hand of 5 cards.
 If your deck has fewer than 5 cards, first shuffle your discard pile and put it under your deck, then draw.

 Play passes to the player to your left.
-Any unused +Actions, unused +Buys, or unspent an icon of a coin with no number on it that you had left are gone; you start each turn fresh.
+Any unused +Actions, unused +Buys, or unspent (an icon of a coin with no number on it) that you had left are gone; you start each turn fresh.

 ## Game End (page 6)

 The game ends at the end of a turn, if either the Province pile is empty, or any three or more Supply piles are empty (any piles at all, including Kingdom cards, Curses, Copper, etc.).

 Take all of your cards - from your hand, deck, discard pile, play area, and even set aside cards - and sort them for putting them back in their piles.
-Count up your
+Count up your (an icon of a Heater shield).

-.

-The player with the most players tie and had the same number of turns, they rejoice in their shared victory.
+The player with the most (an icon of a Heater shield) wins.
+If players tie for (an icon of a Heater shield), a player who tied but had fewer turns wins.
+If players tie and had the same number of turns, they rejoice in their shared victory.

-wins.
-If players tie for

-, a player who tied but had fewer turns wins.
-If
+## Card Types (page 6)

 Every card has types, listed on the bottom; a color, which helps indicate certain types; and a cost, in the lower left corner.
 Action cards all have a text box with instructions; sometimes other cards do.

 Cards can have multiple types.
 A card has all of its types for all purposes.
-For example, Throne Room lets you play an Action card twice; that Action could be Witch, which is an Action - Attack, or Moat, an Action - Reaction, or Smithy, an Action.
+For example, Throne Room lets you play an Action card twice; that Action could be Witch, which is an Action - Attack, or Moat, an

-These are the card types present in the main set (expansions add some): • Action: These can be played in your Action phase to do what they say to do in the text box. • Treasure: These can be played in your Buy phase to produce indicated in the top corners and on a big like Action cards. • Victory: These are generally not useful during the game, but are worth number next to a big • Curse: These are bad cards worth -1 them, though you can; however you may receive them from other players via Witch. • Attack: These are cards that hurt other players directly somehow. • Reaction: These are cards that can be used in some way at an unusual time.
+Action - Reaction, or Smithy, an Action.

+These are the card types present in the main set (expansions add some):

+- **Action**: These can be played in your Action phase to do what they say to do in the text box.

+- **Treasure**: These can be played in your Buy phase to produce (a coin with no number on it icon) used to buy cards.
+The amount of (a coin with no number on it icon) is indicated in the top corners and on a big (a coin with no number on it icon) symbol.
+Treasures in expansions may have rules on them like Action cards.

+- **Victory**: These are generally not useful during the game, but are worth (an icon of a Heater shield) at the end indicated by a number next to a big (an icon of a Heater shield) symbol.

+- **Curse**: These are bad cards worth -1 (an icon of a Heater shield).
+Normally they have no use and you will not choose to buy them, though you can; however you may receive them from other players via Witch.

+- **Attack**: These are cards that hurt other players directly somehow.

+- **Reaction**: These are cards that can be used in some way at an unusual time.
 Any such use is spelled out on the Reaction card; for example Moat says it can be revealed when another player plays an Attack card.
 Reactions are used one at a time (which matters for expansion Reactions).

-used to buy cards.
-The amount of

-symbol.
-Treasures in expansions may have rules on them

-at the end indicated by a

-## Symbol.

-.
-Normally they have no use and you will not choose to buy

-is

-## Village

-## +1 Card +2 Actions

-## Action

-## Illustration: Claus Stephan © 2021 Rio Grande Games

-## Action

-Updated kingdom randomizer 2nd.indd 23

-7/25/21 1:16 AM

-## Copper

-## Treasure

-## Illustration: Ryan Laukat © 2021 Rio Grande Games

-## Treasure

-## Treasure_2Nd02.Indd 68

-7/12/21 12:43 AM

-## Estate

-1

-## Curse

-1

-## Victory

-## Curse

-## Illustration: Martin Hoffmann © 2021 Rio Grande Games

-## Illustration: Claus Stephan © 2021 Rio Grande Games

-## Victory Curse

-## Victory_2Nd.Indd 1

-7/14/21 11:07 PM

-## Victory_2Nd.Indd 68

-7/14/21 11:07 PM

-## Witch

-## Moat

-## +2 Cards

-## +2 Cards

-## Each Other Player Gains A Curse.

-When another player plays an Attack card, you may 昀rst reveal this from your hand, to be unaffected by it.

-## Action - Attack

-## Action - Reaction

-## Illustration: Matthias Catrein

-## © 2021 Rio Grande Games

-## Illustration: Matthias Catrein

-## © 2021 Rio Grande Games

-## Action & Action & Reaction Attack

-Updated kingdom randomizer 2nd.indd 24

-7/25/21 1:16 AM

-Updated kingdom randomizer 2nd.indd 15

-7/25/21 1:16 AM

-## Dominionrules.Qxp_Widedominion // : Am Page

 Some special terms are used in card text.